theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/escalating-blocking.md

 category: managing-conflict
 title: Escalating Blocking
 nav_order: 1
-description: |-
-    Providing an escalating approach to sanctions gives contributors fair warning about what is happening.
-Create a blocking policy that can be implemented step by step, depending on the seriousness of the problem.
-It can range from warning messages and temporary bans all the way to total and permanent bans.
-problem: >-
+description: >-
     Some contributors are not following the projects rules and policies and there is a risk they could disrupt elements of the project.
 You are unsure how to tackle the bad behaviour or how to best implement the relevant Published Policies.
 context: >-
     You need to be able to take action to handle malicious or problematic activity, but without discouraging contributors by being too heavy handed.
+solution: |-
+    Providing an escalating approach to sanctions gives contributors fair warning about what is happening.
+Create a blocking policy that can be implemented step by step, depending on the seriousness of the problem.
+It can range from warning messages and temporary bans all the way to total and permanent bans.
 examples:
     -
         title: Open Street Map